timvieira/blog/content/value-functions-are-lagrange-multipliers.md

   It turns out that we don't need to explicitly add these constraints because they are implied by the existing balance constraints and assumptions that $P$ is a stochastic matrix.

   TODO: need to prove that this is true in the general.

-Lemma 1 of Wang et al covers the discounted case.
-Does the proof extend to avg reward case and to the QP formulation?
-I suspect it is not the case because F-divergences folks didn't drop the constraint.
-This is an opporunity to figure how/whether avg reward is different.
+  Lemma 1 says the solution to the balance equation are always normalized.

+  The average-reward case, on the other hand, needs an explicit sum-to-one constraint.
+This explains why the average-reward settings value functions are different from the discounted case.
+Note that the average-reward formulation on a $\gamma$-resetting transition model is not equivalent.
+(TODO: double check)

 [^ties]: If ever $\delta(s)=0$, the choice for $\pi(a \mid s)$ is any valid distribution over $a$.